apache/freemarker-generator/freemarker-generator-cli/src/site/markdown/cli/concepts/data-sources.md

 ## DataSources

-A `DataSource` consists of lazy-loaded data available in Apache FreeMarker's model (context) - it provides
+A `DataSource` consists of lazy-loaded data available in Apache FreeMarker's model - it provides

-* a `charset` for reading textual content
+* A `name` uniquely identifying a data source
-* a `content type`
+* An `uri` which as used to create the data source
-* a `name` and a `group`
+* A `content type` and `charset`
-* access to textual content directly or using a line iterator
+* Access to textual content directly or using a line iterator
-* access to the data input stream
+* Access to the underlying data input stream

 ### Loading A DataSource